Marvel's WandaVision on Disney Plus a delightful, imaginative superhero soap utterly unlike anything in the MCU (in the best way)

 It's been a while, but it's finally time to tune in to the Marvel universe again.
-WandaVision on Disney Plus is perfectly timed kooky comfort viewing just at the moment the epic escapism of big-screen Marvel movies is denied to us.
+WandaVision on Disney Plus, coming Friday, is perfectly timed kooky comfort viewing just at the moment the epic escapism of big-screen Marvel movies is denied to us.

 The first two half-hour episodes premiere on streaming service Disney Plus on Friday, Jan.
 15. A new episode then follows with a release date every Friday.
 As many viewers remain stuck indoors, it's fitting WandaVision explores what happens when Marvel heroes go home, only to find that weirdness and danger lurk behind even the most ordinary front door.